-It may take more work than you could have imagined, but the road to get to professional basketball is not closed.
+It may take more work than you could have imagined, but the road to getting to professional basketball is not closed.

-You will have to go to open tryouts, whether at NBA level or Development League level.
+You will have to go to open tryouts, whether at the NBA level or Development League level.

-You may be contacted by Overseas teams to come try out for them.
+You may be contacted by Overseas teams to come to try out for them.

 The options at this point are many, but if your dream is to play in the NBA, you’ll need to grind for it.